North American Trade

 • Quotas (TRQs) restrict the amount of foreign sugar allowed to enter the U.S. market.

 Tariff rate quotas (TRQs) on imports of raw and refined sugar and a number of sugar-containing products continue to limit imports into the United States from all countries except Mexico.
 TRQs set a fixed volume of access at a low or duty-free rate but limit access above that quota with a much higher, usually prohibitive tariff.
+Although Mexico has duty-free access to the United States under the USMCA, in 2014 the U.S. International Trade Commission determined that sugar imported from Mexico injured the domestic sugar industry.
+As a result, Mexico is subject to agreements that suspend U.S. anti-dumping and countervailing duties that would have been applied to Mexican sugar.
+While these agreements are in place, this sets minimum prices and quantity limits for raw and refined sugar from Mexico, but it remains the most significant supplier.

 U.S. global imports of refined sugar are restricted by a very small TRQ of 22,000 tonnes (U.S. fiscal year October 1 - September 30).
-Canadian refined beet sugar is limited to a 10,300 tonne share of this TRQ, representing less than 0.1% of the 10.5 million tonne U.S. sugar market.
+Canadian refined beet sugar is limited to a 10,300 tonne share of this global TRQ, representing less than 0.1% of the 11.5 million tonne U.S. sugar market.
 Canadian refined beet and cane sugar can also complete with other global suppliers for a share of the small 7,090 tonne global portion of the TRQ.
-Any exports of Canadian sugar above these TRQs face the U.S. high tariff rate of $US 357 per tonne which is almost always prohibitive.
+Any exports of Canadian sugar above these TRQs face the U.S. high tariff rate of $US 357 per tonne which is generally prohibitive.
 Under the CUSMA, Canada obtained an additional TRQ of 9,600 tonnes beet sugar annually (calendar year).

 Canada does not produce raw cane sugar so cannot access the much larger U.S. TRQ of 1,117,195 tonnes reserved for preferential raw cane suppliers.
 Refined cane sugar from Canada does not qualify given the U.S. restrictive “rule of origin” which only allows cane sugar from a country that produces raw sugar.
 A limited number of countries have also negotiated modest additional TRQs through bilateral trade negotiations (see Regional and Bilateral Trade).
 Canada also achieved flexibility under the CUSMA to supply cane sugar refined in Canada from "non-originating" raw sugar for any additional US import needs above its international trade commitments.